by Brooke McDonald

 by Richard Crossley, Jerry Liguori & Brian Sullivan.

 Princeton University Press, 2013.

 304 pp. | 7 1/2 x 10 | 101 color plates.
 34 color maps.

 |Click to buy|

 Brooke McDonald is a technical editor for an environmental consulting firm in Northern California.
-In her free time she birds, gardens, plays with her dogs, and researches an obscure Calvinist sect.
+In her free time she birds, gardens, plays with her dogs, and just for fun researches an obscure Calvinist sect.